Are Table Scraps OK?

-Dogs love to beg, and it's OK to give in to those puppy eyes -- but just once in a while.
+Dogs love to beg, and it's OK to give in to those puppy eyes -- but only once in a while.
 Table scraps and other treats should make up 10% or less of your dog's diet.
-Don't feed more than two small biscuits a day for every cup of food.
+Don't give him more than two small biscuits a day for every cup of food.
 More than that can lead to pickiness and an overweight dog.
 Never feed Fido chocolate, onions, garlic, raisins, or grapes.
 These foods can be dangerous to a dog's health.

 Is Puppy Food Really Different?